erik-larsen/emscripten-sdl2-ogles2/README.md

 # emscripten-sdl2-ogles2
 *OpenGL to WebGL using Emscripten*

-This is a collection of C++/SDL2/OpenGL samples that run in the browser via Emscripten.
-These samples demonstrate the basics of porting desktop graphics apps to the browser.
+Demonstrates the basics of porting desktop graphics to the web using Emscripten, via a collection of C++/SDL/OpenGL samples.
-Specifically code written in C++, SDL2, and OpenGLES2 code is transpiled into Javascript and WebGL by Emscripten.
+Specifically, code written in C++, SDL2, and OpenGLES2 is transpiled into Javascript and WebGL by Emscripten.

 ## Samples